arnesson/cordova-plugin-firebase/README.md

 ### listenToDocumentInFirestoreCollection
 Adds a listener to detect real-time changes to the specified document.

+Note: If the document contains references to another document, they will be converted to the document path string to avoid circular reference issues.

 Upon adding a listener using this function, the success callback function will be invoked with an `id` event which specifies the native ID of the added listener.
 This can be used to subsequently remove the listener using [`removeFirestoreListener()`](#removefirestorelistener).